Holgermueller/Crystal-collector-game/README.md

 # Crystal Collector

-This is one of my homework assignments from the fourth week of the coding bootcampe course I attended.
+This is one of my homework assignments from the fourth week of the coding bootcamp course I attended.

 ## Prerequisites and installation